NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

 deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 10.2, CUDA Runtime Version = 10.2, NumDevs = 1
 Result = PASS
 ```
-NVIDIA Cloud Native Core works as expected if the get pods command shows the pod status as completed.
+NVIDIA Cloud Native Stack works as expected if the get pods command shows the pod status as completed.

-### Validate NVIDIA Cloud Native Core with an Application from NGC
+### Validate NVIDIA Cloud Native Stack with an Application from NGC
-Another option to validate NVIDIA Cloud Native Core is by running a demo application hosted on NGC.
+Another option to validate NVIDIA Cloud Native Stack is by running a demo application hosted on NGC.

 NGC is NVIDIA's GPU-optimized software hub.
 NGC provides a curated set of GPU-optimized software for AI, HPC, and visualization.
 The content provided by NVIDIA and third-party ISVs simplify building, customizing, and integrating GPU-optimized software into workflows, accelerating the time to solutions for users.

 Containers, pre-trained models, Helm charts for Kubernetes deployments, and industry-specific AI toolkits with software development kits (SDKs) are hosted on NGC.
-For more information about how to deploy an application that is hosted on NGC or the NGC Private Registry, please refer to this [NGC Registry Guide](https://github.com/NVIDIA/cloud-native-core/blob/master/install-guides/NGC_Registry_Guide_v1.0.md).
+For more information about how to deploy an application that is hosted on NGC or the NGC Private Registry, please refer to this [NGC Registry Guide](https://github.com/NVIDIA/cloud-native-stack/blob/master/install-guides/NGC_Registry_Guide_v1.0.md).
 Visit the [public NGC documentation](https://docs.nvidia.com/ngc) for more information.

 The steps in this section use the publicly available DeepStream - Intelligent Video Analytics (IVA) demo application Helm Chart.
-The application can validate the full NVIDIA Cloud Native Core and test the connectivity of NVIDIA Cloud Native Core to remote sensors.
+The application can validate the full NVIDIA Cloud Native Stack and test the connectivity of NVIDIA Cloud Native Stack to remote sensors.
 DeepStream delivers real-time AI-based video and image understanding and multi-sensor processing on GPUs.
 For more information, please refer to the [Helm Chart](https://ngc.nvidia.com/catalog/helm-charts/nvidia:video-analytics-demo-l4t).

-There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your NVIDIA Cloud Native Core
+There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your NVIDIA Cloud Native Stack

 - Using a camera
 - Using the integrated video file (no camera required)